hexian000/qmcdecode/README.md

 Dev notes: use IntelliJ IDEA

-Intended to be portable but may not tested on some platforms.
+Intended to be portable but may not be tested on some platforms.

 ## Usage